top of page

 4. Schools have the freedom to choose any story that is engaging, easy to follow, appropriate, and relevant to the performers.
 The story should primarily be conveyed through Story-Dancing, which combines dance, creative movement, and acting.

-5. The soundtrack should enhance the story but not solely rely on it for narrative purposes.
+5. The soundtrack should enhance the story but not solely be relied on for narrative purposes.

 6. Sets, props, costumes, projections, live singing, (and special effects for Wakakirri Video entries) can be incorporated to enhance the storytelling, while considering sustainability and minimising the environmental footprint.
 We offer special awards to schools excelling in this area.

-7. Schools should be inspired by the annual festival motif.
+7. Schools should be inspired by the annual festival theme and Wakakirri ethos 'Great Stories Inspire Change'.

 • How clear was the telling of the story?